DataDog/hiring-engineers/answers.md

 ## Prerequisites - Setup the environment
 ### Install VirtualBox
-[Available here](https://www.virtualbox.org/wiki/Linux_Downloads), I followed the instructions that added it to my apt-get library to make it easier to update in the future, my current version is VirtualBox 5.2.
+[Available here](https://www.virtualbox.org/wiki/Linux_Downloads), I followed the instructions that added it to my apt-get library to make it easier to update in the future.
+My current version is VirtualBox 5.2.

 Make sure [virtualization technology is enabled](http://hackaholic.info/enable-hardware-virtualization-vt-x-amd-v-for-virtualbox) in your BIOS.
 Many Debian systems have this disabled by default.

 ### Install Vagrant
 [Vagrant](https://www.vagrantup.com/intro/index.html) is available through `apt-get install vagrant`.

-As of writing this document, I encountered an issue with this.
+As of writing this document, I encountered an issue with downloading vagrant through apt-get.
 Downloading through apt-get gives me Vagrant 1.9.
 This version [doesn't seem to be compatible with VirtualBox 5.2](https://github.com/geerlingguy/drupal-vm/issues/1587).
 I uninstalled Vagrant then reinstalled the latest Vagrant 2.0.2, which resolved my issue.
-[Find instructions on how to do that here](https://github.com/openebs/openebs/issues/32).
+Find instructions [here](https://github.com/openebs/openebs/issues/32).

 ---